 My practice approach: Personalized plans grounded in spirit, experience, and research

 I track progress with regular check-ins, adjust the plan with your feedback, and coordinate with other providers so our work supports recovery and daily function.
+Many people report meaningful shifts in purpose and daily wellbeing when plans are followed and outcomes are measured.

 How to Work With Me: Healing Pathways, Sessions, and Contact